Blame Shifting is an overt Narcissistic Abuse tactic, make no earthly or spiritually motivated mistake about it.

 But “blameshifting” [blame shifting, as in the shifting of blame for cause and or for effect], when it happens, is not a question of saying something like I saw the man in that truck run the stop sign and t-bone the pretty lady’s cute little sports car when you were standing on the sidewalk innocently waiting to cross.

-It’s more akin to the man in the truck, speeding while not paying a bit of attention, failing to observe speed warnings or the stop sign and causing the accident, then doing something like saying the other driver was at fault… followed by (if THAT does not work) blaming the person who witnessed or noticed his behavior and reported the incident accurately to the best of their ability for having caused him to choose to speed and to run the stop sign, harming his own vehicle, hers, and likely HER and by collateral damage her loved ones, co-workers, professional network, and society by compromising her time and causing her to be knocked off path in her trajectory.
+It is more akin to the man in the truck, speeding while not paying a bit of attention, failing to observe speed warnings or the stop sign and causing the accident, then doing something like saying the other driver was at fault… followed by (if THAT does not work) blaming the person who witnessed or noticed his behavior and reported the incident accurately to the best of their ability for having caused him to choose to speed and to run the stop sign, harming his own vehicle, hers, and likely HER and by collateral damage her loved ones, co-workers, professional network, and society by compromising her time and causing her to be knocked off the path of her trajectory.

 Blame shifting feels like if that same man — showing reckless disregard for the law and others — chose to blame the person who blew the whistle on him for speeding and running the stop sign by saying something like, “I was driving along following the speed limit [lying], paying attention to the road [gaslighting], when this girl in a really short mini skirt standing on the street corner made me look at her instead of the sign [fallacy of false cause, appeal to irrational emotion].
 She made me run the stop sign because she was wearing that outfit.
-It’s her fault I ran the sign, her fault I hit the other lady with my car, and SHE should be punished/stoned / arrested/shamed / held legally and morally and civically liable for my malfeasance while driving and my choice to commit a civil crime.”
+It’s her fault I ran the sign, her fault I hit the other lady with my car, and SHE should be punished/stoned/arrested/shamed/held legally and morally and civically liable for my malfeasance while driving and my choice to commit a civil crime.”

 See the problem?